liku0830/LSG-GAN/README.md

 # LSG-GAN
-We provide codes of LSG-GAN model and our image synthesis results
+We provide the codes of LSG-GAN model and our image synthesis results